OfficalOffical/voiceRecognition/README.md

 ```bash
 pip install sounddevice sciPy
 ```

+After installing sciPy library compile the python and it's ready to go.
 # Usage

-After compiling program starts to record for 1 second and comparing what you said to word list using peak point.
+After compiling program starts to record for 1 second and comparing what you said to the word list using peak point.

 ### findMax( *int) :
-Finds max peak point inside the given array and returns it's x and y positions.
+Finds max peak point inside the given array and returns its x and y positions.

 ### switchToString (int) :
-It just converts index of arrays to strings because we are using jagged array.
+It just converts the index of arrays to strings because we are using a jagged array.
 Used for more readable output.

 the words starting with ses (means sound in English) holds array values of sound that given.

 ## Contributing